UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Follow three simple steps to switch from Reliant to 4Change Energy safely without losing power.

-If you are ready to trim your monthly expenses, switching from Reliant to 4Change Energy is a surprisingly seamless process.
-The primary hurdle most homeowners face is navigating the transition without triggering an early termination penalty.
-Always check your current contract details first to identify any looming Reliant Energy cancellation fee.
-According to the Public Utility Commission of Texas (PUCT), if you are within 14 days of your contract expiring, you can generally switch penalty-free.
+If you are ready to trim your monthly expenses and secure a better rate, switching from Reliant to 4Change Energy is a surprisingly seamless process.
+The primary hurdle most homeowners face during this transition is navigating the switch without triggering a harsh early termination penalty.
+Always check your current contract details first to identify any looming cancellation fees.
+Fortunately, according to the Public Utility Commission of Texas, if you are within 14 days of your existing contract expiring, you are legally allowed to switch to a new provider entirely penalty-free.

-Whether you are moving into a new build or managing your utilities in Houston, the transition happens entirely on the backend.
-You will not lose power, and nobody needs to visit your property to flip a switch.
-Just be mindful that breaking a 4Change contract later down the road also incurs a 4Change Energy cancellation fee, which is usually calculated based on the months remaining on your term.
+Whether you are moving into a brand new build or simply managing your utilities in Houston, the transition happens entirely on the backend of the energy grid.
+You will absolutely not lose power during the changeover, and nobody needs to visit your property to physically flip a switch or change out hardware.
+Just be mindful that breaking a 4Change Energy contract later down the road will incur its own early cancellation fee, which is usually calculated based on the exact number of months remaining on your term.

-Follow these three simple steps to switch providers safely:
+Follow these three simple, foolproof steps to switch providers safely:

-1. Review your current Electricity Facts Label to confirm your contract end date and avoid surprise fees.
+1. Review your current Electricity Facts Label to confirm your exact contract end date and avoid any surprise fees.

-2. Select a new plan that aligns with your exact historical energy usage to maximize potential bill credits.
+2. Select a new electricity plan that aligns perfectly with your historical energy usage to maximize your potential bill credits or lock in a secure flat rate.

-3. Sign up with your new provider online, and they will handle the transition communication with your local utility company.
+3. Sign up with your newly chosen provider online.
+They will handle all the complex transition communication with your local Transmission and Distribution Utility (TDU), ensuring a seamless handover without any interruption to your daily life.

 Infographic comparing Reliant's tech-focused plans and 4Change's budget and bill credit options.